pslempers/pslempers/README.md

 ![pixaki](/images/pixaki-logo50px.png)

-## bio
+## what I'm up to

 - I’m becoming a web developer and interactive designer.
 - 🌱
-- 2020-2023: I learned some Unreal Engine 5, C++, pixel art, 3D game design, and the German language!
+- 2020-2023: started with Unity Game Engine, C#, pixel art, 3D game design, and the German language!
-- 2024: I'm now experimenting with ChatGPT and making small JavaScript web-apps to learn.
+- 2024: experimenting with ChatGPT and making small JavaScript web-apps to learn.
-- 2025: I'm enrolled at Humber Polytechnic for Web Development to skill up in the web stack.
+- 2025: enrolled at Humber Polytechnic for Web Development learning the full web stack.

 ## github-stats